googleapis/gax-kotlin/README.md

 KGax currently includes:

-  1. **kgax-core**: Common dependencies for the other modules below.
+  1. **kgax-grpc**: Utilities for using gRPC Java stubs in Kotlin using the Netty transport provider.
-  1. **kgax-grpc**: Utilities for using gRPC Java stubs in Kotlin.
+  1. **kgax-grpc-android**: Same, but using the OkHttp transport provider.

 ## Usage

-Refer to the examples in the `kgax-grpc-examples` directory.
+Refer to the examples in the `examples-android` directory.

 ## Contributing